Travel/POI: Bryce Canyon National Park (布萊斯峽谷國家公園), Utah - Introductions, Sunrise Point, Queen's Garden, Navajo Loop Trail, Sunset Point

 Flashback 回顧

 We first visited Bryce Canyon National Park in 1997.
-Although we liked it very much, my husband was suffering from back pain and couldn't walk far, so we only took photos at the scenic spots and didn't walk any of the trails.
+Although we liked it very much, my husband was suffering from back pain and couldn’t walk far, so we only took photos at the scenic viewpoints and didn’t hike any of the trails.

 我們第一次到布萊斯峽谷國家公園是在1997年。雖然很喜歡這裡,但是我先生深受背痛困擾,無法走遠,我們只在景點照相留念,沒有走任何步道。